abhishekrai43/fileviewerplus/README.md

-🚀 FileFlow Plus – Smart.
+🚀 FileFlow Plus
+Smart.
 Secure.
 Offline.
+Yours Forever.

 No Login.
-No Sign Up.
+No Ads.
 No Internet.
 Ever.

 ✨ Why FileFlow Plus?
-✔️ Zero Cloud.
+✅ Zero Cloud.
 Zero Ads.
 Zero Nonsense
-✔️ 100% Offline – Doesn’t use a single byte of internet ✔️ SAF-Compliant – Built with Android’s official Storage Access Framework ✔️ Your Files Stay Yours – No shady syncs.
-No background uploads.
-Ever
+✅ 100% Offline – Doesn’t use a single byte of data
+✅ Built for Android – Fully SAF-compliant (Storage Access Framework) ✅ Your Files Stay Yours – No shady syncs, no background uploads.
+Ever.

-🔥 Features That Actually Matter
+🔥 Core Features
 📂 Smart File Manager
-Organizes your files by Year → Month → Day
+Organize files the way you think — by Year → Month → Day

-Fast, intuitive, beautiful UI
+Blazing fast folder structure

+Elegant, intuitive design

-File previews for PDF, images, video, text, and more
+Smart previews for PDF, images, video, text, and more

-🌐 Built-in Browsers
+🌐 Built-in File Sharing
+No cables.
+No apps.
+No limits.

-Launch an internal HTTP server to share files across devices
+Internal HTTP Server to share files on local Wi-Fi

-Enable FTP mode for full remote control from any PC/Mac
+FTP Mode for full remote control from PC/Mac

-No external apps or internet required
+No internet required.
+Works fully offline.

 🧠 Smart Suggestions
+Take back your space with a tap.

-Find large files, old forgotten files, and hidden storage hogs
+Find large, old, and hidden files

-Clean them up in a tap – feel the difference
+Get intelligent cleanup suggestions — actually useful, not annoying

 🔐 Secure Vault
+Your private space.
+Locked.
+Encrypted.
+Untouchable.

-Move sensitive files to a PIN-protected Vault
+Move files into a PIN-protected Vault

-Optional Vault Lock Screen & Recovery Hint
+Optional lock screen & recovery hint

-Zero 3rd-party access – not even we can see what’s inside
+Only you can unlock – zero 3rd-party access

+📝 Vault Notes
+The Sticky Notes you always wanted — private, powerful.

+Add reminders, passwords, or to-dos

+Use PIN hints, or make notes invisible for stealth

+Get notifications at exactly the right time

+Beautiful handwritten-style font and sticky-note UI

 ☁️ Backup & Restore
+Disasters happen.
+FileFlow’s got your back.

-1-Click Backup of Vault to Google Drive (encrypted)
+🔐 Encrypted 1-Click Vault Backup to Google Drive

-Restore on any device – even if your phone is lost or stolen
+🔁 Restore from any device — even if your phone is lost or reset

-🛡️ Built for Privacy Lovers
+Choose exactly what to back up – folders, notes, or files

+🛡️ Privacy-First Philosophy
-📵 Works entirely offline
+📵 Works completely offline
-🧾 Open-source logic for transparency
+🧾 Built with open-source logic for transparency
+🚫 No analytics, no tracking, no hidden syncs

+📁 Compatible File Types
+✅ Images (.jpg, .png, .webp...)

+✅ Videos (.mp4, .mkv...)

+✅ Documents (.pdf, .txt, .docx, .xlsx)

+✅ Secure Files (.ffpsecure – only openable inside FileFlow Plus)

+✅ Vault-only protected formats

+👑 Built for People Who Care About:
+Digital minimalism

+Data ownership

+No-nonsense offline workflows

+Being able to find files instantly

+🧪 Still Improving
+We're adding even more power — biometric Vault unlock, PDF signing, folder tagging, and more.